 (8 DITS)-Mistake, this would mean to start the word over.
 Advanced operators abbreviate this with two dits, widely spaced, “E E.” The most advanced operators tend to ignore their mistakes, as they know that the copier will fix it mentally.
 We do this automatically in casual speech.

 BT-Pause, similar to the verbal “Ahhh” that just fills in.

 AR-End of transmission, no longer in general use

 N-The abbreviation for the number 9.
 This is derived from the last two parts of the 9, not from the first letter of the word “nine.”
-Example, “RST 5NN” FOR 599
+For example, “RST 5NN” = 599